heptarch/heptarch.github.io/drafts/cone.md

 This "voice" is another visual reference, this time to a painting by Magritte in which bisected silver spheres (resembling bells) float above a summer meadow.
 The parallel to the poem is clear: Platonic simplicity undercut by a sense of the uncanny, the alien presence of geometry in a natural setting.
 But the voice of space—a jingle, if we are to believe Magritte—is replaced in the poem by "keening", a wail for the dead, most likely for the "alien god" whose tomb this entire complex has become.
 The identity of this god and its cause of death remain a mystery.

-## VI. <a href="#toc">Monolith</a><a id="sec-6" name="sec-6"></a>
+## VI. <a href="#toc">Poison</a><a id="sec-6" name="sec-6"></a>

-The Pyramid: a slate-blue molybdenum frustrum, towering grimly decametres over the Leix Chaos and miles below, the smear of Agenor Linea visible to the south, a jungle of stellae crowding the entrance.
-Clipper II picked it up on the last flyby
+The Pyramid: a slate-blue molybdenum frustrum, towering decametres grimly over the Leix Chaos, the smear of Agenor Linea visible to the south, a jungle of stellae crowding the entrance.
+Clipper II picked it up on the last flyby and gravimetry confirms it extends miles below.

 ## List